chitti239/E-commerce-follow-along/README.md

 - Created select address page and provided option to select one address.
 - Created backend endpoint to send all addresses to user.

+---

+### **Milestone 24**
+- Displayed all products in cart.
+- Displayed all address in address selection page.
+- Diaplyed total price in cart.
+- Added place order button at bottom.

 ## **Conclusion**
 This project provides a feature-rich e-commerce solution while strengthening your skills in web development, database management, and user interaction using the MERN stack.
 It is designed to be scalable, user-centric, and secure.